 Ramakrishna was asked, "Revered sir, is a man liberated only when he dies on the bank of the Ganges?"

 Ramakrishna answered, "It is the Knowledge of God alone that gives liberation.
 The Jnani will certainly attain liberation wherever he may die."
-[Rap].
+[Rap 637].

 A swan may dive in both muddy water and clear water, but sees more in clear water.
-And you should also know how to clear the lake of the mind so as to see its hidden pearls if any, and where they are found.
+Know how to clear the lake of the mind so as to see its hidden pearls, if there are any, and where they are found.
 This suggests how proficient meditation may clear the mind so that we attain the Deep Mind and perceive pearls of wisdom too.

 Q. What is the mark of a man who has become perfect (Siddha)?
-A. He becomes softer ⚶ Get a soft bed [see Tos 53-54, Tos 9 ha].
+A. He becomes softer ⚶ Get a soft bed [see Tos 53-54; 9 Hum].

 Jivatman [individual soul] and Paratman [Supreme Soul] are in essence one and the same ⚶ Just think of a shoreless expanse of water ⚶ The big aperture . . . into the ocean of life [Tos 16-17, cf 5, 47].